AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsection{Framework Overview}

-The overview of AlignRec is illustrated in Fig.~\ref{fig:framework}.
+The overview of AlignRec and its differences on training and evaluation from current methods are illustrated in Fig.~\ref{fig:framework}.
 The whole framework consists of three alignments with an intermediate evaluation module.
 In this section, we will first introduce the architectures, then describe our three alignment objectives, and finally introduce training strategies and intermediate evaluation protocols.